tomchen29/Linear-Regression-Model/README.md

 # Linear-Regression-Models
-Project/Homework of Linear Regression Models @Columbia
+Project/Homework of Linear Regression Models with R @Columbia

-All work is coded in R